danmalcolm/NHQueryRecorder/README.txt

 There are a few (after 7h dev).
 This is at proof of concept stage and is not recommended for production use.
-Supports Sql Server only (only tested against Sql2008 dialect) Use file for SqlCommandProcessor tests, e.g. table with expected output for each dialect Dodgy regexes: An insert statement updating a string field to the value of an NHibernate log message would cause a mess Dates param values are only logged to second precision
+Supports Sql Server only (only tested against Sql2008 dialect) Use file for SqlCommandProcessor tests, e.g. table with expected output for each dialect Dodgy regexes: An statement inserting or updating a string column with the value of an NHibernate log message would cause a mess
+Dates param values are only logged to second precision

 TODO

 Replace Regex with parser - Sprache
-Or improve Regexes ('' in string param values and values like [Type or @p0 might trip it up at the moment).
+Or improve Regexes (balanced quotes etc)
 Support more dialects
 Build script